fentas/c3io/README.md

 > triggers an message event in order to replay to the input request

 *c3io!__stp__ is [c3docker](https://github.com/fentas/c3docker) specific.*

+#### options

+* __protocol__ [ newline | native ] ~
+_The same format is used to send messages in both directions._
+`newline`
+each line is a command to be passed on.
+For that make sure it ends with an EOL.
+`native`
+each message is serialized using Buffer and is preceded with 32-bit message length in native byte order.

 #### custom commands